EGO4D-Consortium/evalai-demonstrator-proficiency/README.md

 ### Step N: Sync-ing your repo to the upstream

-The rebase solution (below) was cumbersome, so I'd recommend doing a merge instead:
+This will be required to be done whenever the admins change something like challenge start/end dates, high-level templates, terms and conditions etc. Those fields are supposed to be only controlled by the base repo and you should not edit them yourself (or risk running into merge conflicts!!)
+Here is how you can update your repo to the base repo when asked.
+The older rebase solution (below) was cumbersome, so I'd recommend doing a merge instead:

 ```bash
 $ git remote -v  # Check your remotes are setup correctly; it should look something like this